 If you’re looking to establish a long term romantic relationship, and you’re currently facing issues in this, ReGain’s therapists can help you achieve your goals.
 They can help improve your self-confidence, and can work on your communication skills during these sessions.

-As far as the confidentiality of ReGain is concerned, its data is entirely encrypted, and ReGain prohibits any sharing of data or information related to the clients.
+As far as the confidentiality of ReGain is concerned, its data is entirely encrypted, and ReGain prohibits any sharing of data or information related to their clients.
 You can even use these services anonymously, if you’d prefer.

 What is relationship therapy for singles?